aryan4codes/ProductGPT/README.md

-# ProductGPT : Automated Product Placement Analysis Platform
+# RetailInsightPro : Automated Product Placement Analysis Platform

-ProductGPT is a powerful tool designed to automate the analysis of product images in retail environments.
+RetailInsightPro is a powerful tool designed to automate the analysis of product images in retail environments.
 This application aims to provide a comprehensive solution for assessing and optimizing product placement in stores.
-Below, we outline the key features and functionalities of ProductGPT.
+Below, we outline the key features and functionalities of RetailInsightPro.

 ## Features

 ### 1. Automated Image Analysis
-ProductGPT automatically analyzes product images, considering various parameters:
+RetailInsightPro automatically analyzes product images, considering various parameters:
 - Identification of boundary boxes for affiliated brands to easily recognize the products in the picture.
 - Assessment of proportional shelf occupancy.
 - Determination of relative positions, considering factors like eye-level, visibility, lighting, bottom placement, and proximity to corners.